IT4063-Spring2025/hello-github-assignment-BeccaCordray/README.md

 **I struggled with:** (repeat as needed)
 - .
+- I struggled with getting started because I dont have experience with Github or Visual Studio Code.

 **I need the instructor to help me with:** (repeat as needed)
 - .